MetPX/sarracenia/doc/sr_subscribe.1.rst

 long queues for left-over experiments.

-The  **durable** option set to True, means writes the queue on disk if the broker is restarted.

 The  **message-ttl**  option set the time a message can live in the queue.
 Past that time, the message is taken out of the queue by the broker.